chasset/python-certification/README.md

 # Python certification of our contributors

-Kaggle offers many Data Science Courses.
-A certificate is produced once the course is done.
-This repository contains all notebooks written by our contributors during this courses.
+[Kaggle](https://www.kaggle.com/learn) offers many Data Science Courses.
+A certificate is produced once a course is done.
+This repository contains all notebooks written by our contributors during these courses.

 ## Pierre-Olivier Chasset